 Top of everyone’s list when they come to Banff National Park is to see the famous Moraine Lake.
 If you are wondering if it’s worth the hassle, I can tell you that it is!

-While many people try to visit Moraine Lake for sunrise, I prefer to skip sunrise.
-The hikes at Moraine Lake have some seriously incredible views, plus I love the see the lake when that turquoise hue is at it’s most brilliant!
+While many people try to visit Moraine Lake for sunrise, we’ve often visited later in the day.
+Any time of day is a great time to visit Moraine Lake though!
+The hikes at Moraine Lake have some seriously incredible views, and I do love the see the lake when that turquoise hue is at it’s most brilliant!

 Whether you are looking for a mellow, short hike at Moraine Lake or a you prefer an all-day hike, you can find something for everyone.
 The lakeshore walk or Consolation Lakes trail are both easy and short.
 For anyone with more time, hike to Sentinel Pass or Wenkchemna Pass.

 If hiking isn’t your style, you can also rent a canoe on Moraine Lake.
+If you have your own paddle boards, you can bring them along on many of the shuttles for paddle boarding on Moraine Lake.
 Don’t forget to head up to the top of the Rockpile at Moraine Lake for that iconic view over the lake!

 Travel Tip: The Moraine Lake Road is closed to private vehicles in 2023.
 Make sure to book your Moraine Lake shuttle or one of these other ways to get to Moraine Lake.
 Alternatively, an easier way is to secure a spot in a Deluxe Lake Louise & Moraine Lake Tour.